 There are over one thousand species of bamboo.
-Some are majestic giants soaring to over one-hundred feet in the air.
-Others are shrub-like, growing only three feet tall.
+Some are majestic giants soaring to over 100 feet (31 m.) in the air.
+Others are shrub-like, growing only 3 feet (1 m.) tall.
 Bamboo plants belong to the grass family.
 They are more closely related to turf grass than they are to a tree.
 Most bamboos hail from the tropics, but there are also many temperate bamboos.
 A few can even survive freezing mountain temperatures.
 While these plants are generally hardy, when bamboo leaves are yellow, this could signal an issue.
 Read on to learn more.

 Yellowing Bamboo Leaves